-On the other hand, multiple examples of non-linear Gram-representable performance criteria can also be handled with no difficulty.
-This includes performance measures involving the best values among all iterates, for example $\min_{0 \le i \le N} F(x_i) - F(x_*)$, or the best residual gradient norm among the iterates $\min_{0 \le i \le N} \normdsq{\nabla F(x_i)}$ (see also \cite[Sect.\@ 4.3]{taylor2015smooth}). } \begin{definition} An initialization condition is Gram-representable (resp.\@ linearly Gram-representable) if and only if it can be expressed using a finite number of convex (resp.\@ linear) constraints involving only the matrix $G_N$ and the function values $F_N$. \end{definition} \modAT{Standard examples of valid initial conditions include the classical bounds on the initial distance to optimality $\normpsq{x_0-x_*}\leq R^2$, on the initial function value $F(x_0)-F_*\leq R$, and on initial gradient value $\normdsq{\nabla F(x_0)}\leq R^2$, \revd{for given values of $R\geq 0$}.}
+On the other hand, multiple examples of nonlinear Gram-representable performance criteria can also be handled with no difficulty.
+This includes performance measures involving the best values among all iterates, for example, $\min_{0 \le i \le N} F(x_i) - F(x_*)$, or the best residual gradient norm among the iterates $\min_{0 \le i \le N} \normdsq{\nabla F(x_i)}$ (see also \cite[Sect.\@ 4.3]{taylor2015smooth}). } \begin{definition} An initialization condition is Gram-representable (resp., linearly Gram-representable) if and only if it can be expressed using a finite number of convex (resp., linear) constraints involving only the matrix $G_N$ and the function values $F_N$. \end{definition}